 Breach of Duty

-Road users who fail to meet the necessary standards of care, such as speeding or drunk driving, for example, and cause injury to others, may be financially liable if they injure someone in an accident.
+Road users who fail to meet the necessary standards of care, such as ignoring the speed limit or drunk driving, and cause injury to others may be financially liable.
+Typical examples include any violation of traffic law or other negligent acts, such as:

 This refers to demonstrating how the accident has caused your injuries.
 Police accident reports, medical reports, photographs from the accident scene, witness statements, CCTV or dash cam footage, and other sources of evidence can be used to prove causation.

 Proving your actionable personal damages is the final stage in this part of the process.
-Again, we would use evidence to show proof of your emotional, physical, and financial losses caused by the other driver’s negligence.
+Again, our legal team would use evidence to show proof of your emotional, physical, and financial losses caused by the other driver’s negligence.
+If you lost a loved one in a fatal motorcycle crash, a wrongful death lawyer can seek awards to help your family cope in your loved one’s absence.

 Click to contact our personal injury lawyers today